 Fuel up with the right foods.
 Your body gets energy from the foods you eat.
 Choose fresh, whole items like fruits and veggies, lean protein, dairy products, and healthy fats.
-Omega-3 fatty acids, found in foods like nuts and cold-water fish, help ease fatigue by reducing inflammation.
+Omega-3 fatty acids, found in foods like nuts and cold-water fish, help ease fatigue by easing inflammation.

-Start your day with a healthy breakfast, even if you wake up tired.
+Is a cup of coffee your idea of breakfast?
 Choose foods that are rich in fiber, complex carbohydrates, and lean protein.
 A bowl of high-fiber cereal, fresh fruit, and low-fat milk can give you more energy for the rest of your day.
 Or try adding a hard-boiled egg, a cup of yogurt, or a banana to your morning.

 Drink water.
 Your body needs fluids to keep going.
 Fatigue may be a sign that you’re dried out.
 Aim for about eight glasses a day.
 You may need more if you’re extra active or when it’s hot outside.

 Stick to a sleep routine.
 Good habits help you get enough rest so you feel less fatigue the next day.
 Go to bed at the same time each night.
 Get up at the same time each morning.
-Cut back on caffeine, alcoholic drinks, and nicotine.
+Cut back on caffeine, alcohol, and nicotine.
 All of these can disrupt your sleep.

-Fight the urge to take an afternoon nap.
-Sleeping during the day can make it harder for you to nod off at night.
-When it’s time for lights out, turn off devices like your smartphone or tablet.
+When it’s time for lights-out, turn off devices like your smartphone or tablet.
 You’ll rest better in a dark, quiet room.

 Seek counseling or therapy.
 Cognitive behavioral therapy or counseling with a mental health professional can ease the stress that worsens your fatigue.
 It can also help you control how fatigue affects your life.

-Explore alternative treatments.
+Explore complementary treatments.
 Massage therapy often eases stress and anxiety.
 It helps you let go of your thoughts and get to sleep.
 Acupuncture also works for many people.
 Talk to your doctor before you take any herbal treatment or try any nonmedical therapy.